efigence/redmine_new_user_activation/README.md

 # Redmine New User Activation plugin [![Build Status](https://travis-ci.org/efigence/redmine_new_user_activation.svg?branch=master)](https://travis-ci.org/efigence/redmine_new_user_activation)

 #### Plugin which adds future activation date and pending status in model User in order to verify on daily basis if any accounts should be activated.
-#### Version 0.0.2 adds a new feature: configurable user activation email for company's employees.
+#### Version 0.0.2 adds a new feature: configurable user activation email.

 ## Requirements